WoltLab/docs.woltlab.com/pages/package/pip/package_pip_bbcode.md

 ### `<isBlockElement>`

-Set to `1` iff the output of this BBCode is a HTML block element (according to the HTML specification).
+Set to `1` if the output of this BBCode is a HTML block element (according to the HTML specification).

 ### `<attributes>`